coreykarnei/MaskRCNN_and_Inpainting_Videos/README.md

 ```
 pip install -r reqirements.txt --user
 ```
 This will install the required packages.
+Finally visit [this drive](https://drive.google.com/drive/folders/1y7Irxm3HSHGvp546hZdAZwuNmhLUVcjO), download *snap-0.meta* and *snap-0.data-00000-of-00001*, then drop these files into **model_logs\release_places2_256**.
+AFter that you are ready to go!
 # Usage
 To process a video, run a command of the following structure:
 ```